Stellar Blade: Premise

 Stellar Blade takes place in a post-apocalyptic world set on Earth.
-At the start of the 22nd century, the scientist Raphel Marks created Mother Sphere, an artificial intelligence made to advance the human race.
+At the start of the 22nd century, the scientist Raphael Marks created Mother Sphere, an artificial intelligence made to advance the human race.
 Through her efforts, humans are able to undergo rapid biotechnological and nanotechnical evolution.
 However, the arrival of monstrous creatures called Naytibas threatens humanity, and ultimately humans lost the war against the Naytibas.
 Forced to abandon Earth, the remaining humans find sanctuary in outer space in a place called the Colony with Mother Sphere as their leader.
 In an effort to reclaim their home, the Colony periodically sends out squadrons of elite soldiers to continue their fight against the Naytibas.
 Eve, an elite soldier from the 7th Airborne Squad, is deployed to Earth in their most recent attempt.
-Along the way, Eve encounters two survivors Adam and Lily, and eventually settles in Xion, the last surviving human city on Earth.
+Along the way, Eve encounters two survivors, Adam and Lily, and eventually settles in Xion, the last surviving human city on Earth.
 Eve then establishes contact with Xion's leader, Orcal, and begins forming relationships with the residents of Xion, all in pursuit of her mission to save humanity and reclaim Earth.